kennytilton/matrix/cljs/shadow/matrixrn/README.md

 * another web page `http://localhost:19000/debugger-ui/` will appear;
 * enter the developer console on this page to see application prints and exceptions.

 You can now explore the goofy demos, checking the source code for comments describing briefly the Matrix mechanics.
+Edit `[matrixrn.demo.flatlist :as demo]` in the `app.cljs` NS to try different demos until we bundle them up into a single NavigatorContainer RSN.

+Speaking of "RSN", pull often: the petri dish is growing hourly.

 ## Editing the demo project.
 I use Cursive
 I use Cursive, and had to deal with the lack of a deps.edn.
 It is my fault.
 They took it out when I got confused, not knowing Cursive relied on it.